 Bolette is an all-embracing musician, working not only with the classical repertoire for recorder, but also with improvisation, folk and world music.
 Her repertoire ranges from medieval through renaissance and baroque to contemporary music and she has world premiered a large number of works.
-As part of her innate curiosity Bolette is constantly striving to expand the musical playground of the recorder.
-She works with many different instrument combinations and styles, including innovative co-operations such as with DJ’s, jazz musicians and the theatrical stages.
+As part of her innate curiosity, Bolette is constantly striving to expand the musical playground of the recorder.
+She works with many different instrument combinations and styles, including innovative co-operations with DJ’s, jazz musicians and the theatrical stages.

-She appears on a number of recordings.
-“Royal Recorder Concertos” with Arte dei Suonatori (Dacapo), “Early & Late” with Gáman trio (Dacapo) “Alpha”, “Through the Looking Glass” (Dacapo) and Alpha World (Gateway) with her trio Alpha, “A Joker’s Tale” with Paradox (BIS-CD) and Bach harpsichord concertos (Concerto Copenhagen, CPO).
-Future recordings include J. S. Bach Goldberg variations with Alpha.
+Bolette has recently recorded with the aforementioned Elephant House Quartet and Alpha ensembles, respectively “Telemann’s Garden” (Pentatone, 2019) and “J. S. Bach Goldberg Variations Recomposed by Peter Navarro-Alonso” (Dacapo, 2018).
+In addition to a solo double album of J. S. Bach sonatas and partitas (Ondine, 2017).
+Earlier recordings and featured appearances include: “Royal Recorder Concertos” with Arte dei Suonatori (Dacapo), “Early & Late” with Gáman trio (Dacapo) “Alpha”, “Through the Looking Glass” (Dacapo) and Alpha World (Gateway) with her trio Alpha, “A Joker’s Tale” with Paradox (BIS-CD) and Bach harpsichord concertos (Concerto Copenhagen, CPO).